 - Meet with Disability Services for an intake if you have not done so.

-- Register with Disability Services:
+- Register with Disability Services

-- Complete the accessible housing request form: Accommodated Residential Life Request Form
+- Complete the accessible housing request form.

 Once your request is submitted:

 - Additional meetings with other staff may be required to fully implement requests (e.g. Cafe Mac if your request is meal plan related).
-We will connect with you on next steps if this is needed.

 Important Things to Note:

 Accommodations are also considered for the student making the request, not potential roommates or friends.

-Housing/Meal Plan Exemptions:
+Housing/Meal Plan Accommodations:

-Service and Assistance/Emotional Support/AssistanceAnimals:
+Service and Emotional Support/AssistanceAnimals: